-So, you’ve built up a solid body of work and you feel ready to take the plunge into finding gallery representation.
-But where do you start?
-We get these types of questions a lot here at CAD, so we decided to gather up some information from established artists and gallery owners and make it a free download for our readers.
-And, guess what?
-How to Sell Your Ceramic Artwork Through Galleries: A Guide for Ceramic Artists is available today, folks!
+So, you've built up a solid body of work and you feel ready to take the plunge into finding gallery representation.
+But how do you go about getting your work into a ceramic gallery?
+We get these types of questions a lot here at CAN, so we decided to gather up some information and advice from established artists and ceramic gallery owners and make a post about it!

-Today, I am presenting an excerpt from this free download.
-In this post, Annie Chrietzberg will give you some tips for figuring out what galleries want.
-Enjoy, and good luck in your pursuit of gallery representation! – Jennifer Harnetty, editor.
+In this post, Annie Chrietzberg, Jonathan Kaplan, and Mamta Gholap will give you some tips for figuring out what galleries want.
+Enjoy, and good luck on getting your work into a ceramic gallery! - Jennifer Poellot Harnetty, editor

 Never approach a gallery owner during business hours looking for representation.
 Terry McGrath Craig from the Hibberd McGrath gallery in Breckenridge, Colorado, said, “We really don’t like it when artists approach us in the gallery.
 It’s not fair to the artist because we can’t give their work the consideration it deserves and it’s not fair to us because it puts us in an awkward spot.”